ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 * `FieldIndexing.No`

 Setting the `FieldIndexing` option for this field to `Exact` turns off the field analysis.
-This causes all the properties to be treated as a single token and the matches must be exact (case sensitive), similarly to using the '`KeywordAnalyzer`' on this field.
+This causes all the properties to be treated as a single token and the matches must be exact (case sensitive), similarly to using '`KeywordAnalyzer`' behind the scenes.

 {CODE analyzers_3@Indexes\Analyzers.cs /}